The American Association for Cancer Research will honor 11 leaders in the oncology field at its 2026 annual meeting in San Diego, April 17-22.

 Dr. Allison is the regental professor and chair of the department of immunology, vice president for immunobiology, and founding director of the James P. Allison Institute at Houston-based University of Texas MD Anderson Cancer Center.
 He is also an AACR Academy Fellow. - Antoni Ribas, MD, PhD, will receive the 2026 AACR Margaret Foti Award for Leadership and Extraordinary Achievements in Cancer Research, which was established in 2007 in honor of Margaret Foti, PhD, MD, and her leadership at the AACR.

-Dr. Ribas is professor of medicine, surgery, and molecular and medical pharmacology at the University of California Los Angeles, director of the tumor immunology program at the UCLA Jonsson Comprehensive Cancer Center, and director of the Parker Institute for Cancer Immunotherapy Center at UCLA.
+Dr. Ribas is professor of medicine, surgery, and molecular and medical pharmacology at the University of California Los Angeles, director of the tumor immunology program at the UCLA Jonsson Comprehensive Cancer Center, and director of the Parker Institute for Cancer Immunotherapy Center at UCLA. - Housheng Hansen He, PhD, will receive the 2026 AACR Award for Outstanding Achievement in Basic Cancer Research.

 At the Becker's Perioperative Summit, taking place September 14–15 in Chicago, perioperative leaders and healthcare executives will focus on improving operating room efficiency, enhancing patient safety, optimizing staffing and driving innovation across surgical services.
 Apply for complimentary registration now.